ERPMan's Computer Tips for Windows page: [part 2]

 How to Tell the Difference Between Genuine and Counterfeit Microsoft Software:

-See this Microsoft page on how to determine whether you are using genuine Microsoft software or not.
+See this Microsoft page on how to determine whether you are using genuine Microsoft hardware and/or

 Installing Windows Media Player 7.1 under Windows 95 & NT4: